rateelbahathiq/holbertonschool-low_level_programming/doubly_linked_lists/README.md

-task 3: Write a function that adds a new node at the end of a dlistint_t list. task 4: Write a function that frees a dlistint_t list. task 5: Write a function that returns the nth node of a dlistint_t linked list.
+task 3: Write a function that adds a new node at the end of a dlistint_t list. task 4: Write a function that frees a dlistint_t list. task 5: Write a function that returns the nth node of a dlistint_t linked list. task 6: Write a function that returns the sum of all the data (n) of a dlistint_t linked list.